Enable SVG Support in WordPress

 As we mentioned earlier, enabling SVG files does involve certain risks.
 To keep your site safe, you can set upload permissions for SVGs by creating custom user roles.
 You can use a plugin such as User Role Editor or WPFront User Role Editor to accomplish this.

 These plugins enable you to customize the access and permission levels for your existing user roles.
-In other words, they’ll let you designate which users will have permission to upload SVGs.
-This will help you keep tabs on the security of those files.
+For example, you can designate which users have permission to upload SVGs, which will help you monitor the security of those files.

-Natively, WordPress does not enable the use of SVG files.
-That’s unfortunate, since these files tend to be the best option for displaying logos and other graphics.
-The good news is that with the help of some of our favorite developer resources, you’ll be able to enable and secure the use of SVG files on your site.
+WordPress does not natively enable the use of SVG files.
+However, with a little extra site configuration work, you’ll be able to enable and secure the use of SVG files on your site.

-Plus, keep in mind that on our WordPress hosting plans, you’ll get access to professional support and well-developed website security solutions.
-Secure your site with us today!
+Plus, keep in mind that on our hosting plans for WordPress sites, you’ll get access to professional support and well-developed website security solutions.
+Check out our plans and secure your site with us today!